Applying for a residence permit for the spouse to join foreigners

 As a rule, you must prove simple language skills.
-With simple language skills, you should be able to communicate in a simple way in everyday life on German, for example, ask for directions, shop and introduce yourself.
+With simple language skills, you should be able to communicate in a simple way in everyday life on German, for example, ask for directions, shop and imagine.
 There are several exceptions to the requirement of proof of language proficiency.
-Is e.B. the foreign person in possession of an EU ICT Card or Mobile ICT Card, then you do not need to prove any language skills.
+If, for example.B the foreign person is in possession of an EU ICT Card blue card or mobile ICT card, then you do not have to prove any language skills.
 Information on other exceptions to language skills can be obtained from your competent authority.

 The residence permit for family reunification is a temporary residence permit.
 It is issued for the period of validity of the family member's residence permit in Germany - for at least one year.
 If the residence permit of the foreign person living in Germany is valid for less than one year, the residence permit is also issued for the shorter period.

-The granted residence permit for family reunification entitles the person to pursue gainful employment.
+The granted residence permit for family reunification entitles the holder to pursue gainful employment.